-Candice Swanepoel Flaunts Cleavage In Leopard Print One Piece On Instagram
+Candice Swanepoel Flaunts Cleavage In Leopard Print One-Piece On Instagram

-When she’s not strutting down the runway rocking sexy lingerie, Victoria’s Secret model Candice Swanepoel is showing off her flawless figure in pieces from her own swimwear line Tropic of C. The South African beauty did just that today with a stunning new photo posted to her widely-followed Instagram account that her fans went wild for.
+When she’s not strutting down the runway rocking sexy lingerie, Victoria’s Secret model Candice Swanepoel is showing off her flawless figure in pieces from her own swimwear line, Tropic of C. The South African beauty did just that today with a stunning new photo posted to her widely-followed Instagram account that her fans went wild for.

-Candice’s sexy new post shared on Thursday, February 7 captured the model against a leopard print background designed by digital artist Kelly Maker and surrounded by painted flowers.
-The 30-year-old stunner sizzled in a leopard print one piece bathing suit from Tropic of C’s latest collection of swimwear that did her nothing but favors and flaunted an ample amount of cleavage to her followers, due to it’s incredibly low cut scoop neck design.
-The leopard print ensemble perfectly hugged her curves and highlighted her trim waist and midsection that was noticeably flat despite just giving birth to her second child in June of last year.
+Candice’s sexy new post shared on Thursday, February 7, captured the model against a leopard print background designed by digital artist Kelly Maker and surrounded by painted flowers.
+The 30-year-old stunner sizzled in a leopard print one-piece bathing suit from Tropic of C’s latest collection of swimwear that did her nothing but favors and flaunted an ample amount of cleavage to her followers, due to its incredibly low-cut, scoop neck design.
+The leopard print ensemble perfectly hugged her curves and highlighted her trim waist and midsection that was noticeably flat, despite giving birth to her second child in June of last year.

 Candice’s blonde tresses were out of sight in the the snap, as she was captured running her hands over her head with her eyes closed.
-The model also sported a minimal makeup look for her latest social media post featuring a shimmering eye shadow — visible since she had her eyes closed — and light pink lip that popped against her tan skin.
+The model also sported a minimal makeup look for her latest social media post featuring a shimmering eye shadow — visible since she had her eyes closed — and light pink lips that popped against her tan skin.

-The Victoria’s Secret Angel’s 13.2 million Instagram followers were not shy to show their love for the blue-eyed beauty’s latest steamy upload, which had accrued nearly 70,000 likes at the time of this writing after only three hours of going live on the social media platform.
+The Victoria’s Secret Angel’s 13.2 million Instagram followers were not shy to show their love for the blue-eyed beauty’s latest steamy upload, which had accrued nearly 70,000 likes at the time of this writing, after only three hours of going live on the social media platform.
 The post had racked up almost 300 comments as well, many of them from fans complimenting the gorgeous model by calling her “stunning” and “so pretty.”

 “You look very beautiful and extraordinary, all of what you do makes me amazed,” one follower wrote, followed by a slew of heart-eyed emojis.